ilias37/Auto-Update/README.md

 # Execution
 1. Go to the directory where `update` file is saved
-2. Edit it and change `your_password` field in line 3 with the password you have set on your linux user and save it
+2. Edit it and change `your_password` in line 3 with the password you have set on your linux user and save it
-3. Execute:
+3. Run:

 ```
 chmod +x update